UnleashMe69/HashesDB/README.md

 For now, only leveldb is supported.

 Requirements:
-leveldb library need to be installed and linked to the project.
+To build the project, leveldb library need to be installed and linked to the project.
 Boost library need to be linked to the project.

 Usage: